nyuvis/SuRE/README.md

   - run the command line `python server/server.py`.
 Please notice that the code is for python 3.
 And in some system, you may need to run the command `python3 server/server.py`.
 - Visit the web application at `localhost:6060/index.html`.

-By default, the system show the data of a loan application dataset.
-If you want to test your own data, you can put the folder containing your data files under `data`, and rename your data folder as `default`.
+By default, the system show the data of a diabetes dataset.